Biman Bangladesh Airlines: Current fleet

-As of July 2025, the Biman Bangladesh Airlines fleet included the following aircraft:
+As of July 2025, the Biman Bangladesh Airlines fleet includes the following aircraft:

 Fleet history

 1972–2000

 A vintage Douglas Dakota and Douglas DC-3 were the first aircraft in Biman's fleet.
 Domestic operations commenced with the acquisition of four Fokker F27 aircraft flying passengers to Chittagong and Sylhet from its base in Dhaka.
 Shortly afterwards, a Boeing 707, chartered from British Caledonian, joined the airline's fleet, allowing Biman to begin international flights.
-In 1983, Biman purchased three McDonnell Douglas DC-10-30 aircraft from Singapore Airlines to provide services on its long haul routes.
+In 1983, Biman purchased three McDonnell Douglas DC-10-30 aircraft from Singapore Airlines to provide services on its long-haul routes.
 In a deal worth US$40,000,000, three British Aerospace ATPs were ordered in late 1989.
 These ATPs entered the fleet in late 1990, coming to replace the Fokker F27s.